web-auth/webauthn-framework/README.md

 ## The Easy Way

-If you want to quickly start a Webauthn Server,
+If you want to quickly start a Webauthn Server, you should read how to use the [Server class](doc/easy/Attestation.md).

-Install the library with Composer: `composer require web-auth/easy-server`.
+If you prefer to build integrate it into your application, you should directly use the library or the Symfony bundle.

 ## Webauthn Library